Etiquette: How to Survive in an Office Full of Men

 Don’t Be Afraid to Joke

 As the only girl in the office, you will receive a little bit of heckling – and there is no harm in it.
 In fact, learn to dish it back.
 I started referring to the office I work in as “the Frat House” much to my co-workers’ enjoyment.
-There is no harm in joking around, and it generally helps keep dialogue open.
+There is no harm in joking around, and it generally helps keep the dialogue open.

 Expect Some Rough Housing

 No matter what the age, you can expect guys to rough house – even in an office.
-I’ve seen soccer balls kicked down the hallway, yoga balls thrown, push-up contests, pull-up contests, and darts thrown dangerously close to people.
+I’ve seen soccer balls kicked down the hallway, yoga balls tossed, push-up contests, pull-up contests, and darts thrown dangerously close to people.
 You might as well get used to it.
 While you shouldn’t get involved, a laugh, head shake, or eye-rolling is always appropriate.

 Learn to Work Anywhere